akashdey1039ai-eng/antarraksha-gaasi-gate-proof/gaasi/README.md

 GAASI enforces this **globally, deterministically, and before release**.

-GAASI v1 is enforced via live CI gates and cannot be overridden.
+GAASI v1 is enforced via live CI gates and cannot be bypassed or overridden.